 If you go here, your standards of what is “beautiful” will go up several notches higher.
 You will never be the same again.

 But how do you take advantage of El Nido?
-It’s hard to find what is worth to do or not.
+It’s hard to find what is worth doing or not.
 If you don’t want the headache in planning, here is a 6-day itinerary trip for your El Nido adventure.